A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Introduction

-In this study, we investigate a few novel approaches to spatial data augmentation for acoustic modeling in SELD.
-We first propose two techniques, namely audio channel swapping (ACS) and multi-channel simulation (MCS), to increase DOA representations of the limited training data.
-ACS is based on the physical and rotational properties of two data formats, tetrahedral microphone array (MIC) and FOA.
-Spatial augmentation using ACS for both MIC and FOA data sets is discussed in our previous study \cite{Du2020_task3_report,wang2021model} whereas the method proposed in \cite{MazzonYasuda2019} merely focused on the FOA data set.
-The MCS approach aims to simulate new multi-channel data by estimating spatial information carried by static non-overlapping sound events.
-A complex Gaussian mixture model (CGMM) \cite{higuchi2016robust} is used to estimate time-frequency (T-F) masks and a generalized eigenvalue (GEV) beamformer \cite{warsitz2007blind} is employed to obtain enhanced spectra which is combined with spatial information to simulate multi-channel data.
-In addition to ACS and MCS, we also adopt two other augmentation techniques for SELD, namely time-domain mixing (TDM) which randomly mixes two individual sound events in the time domain and is similar to EMDA \cite{takahashi2017aenet} and time-frequency masking (TFM) which randomly drops several consecutive frames or frequency bins of spectra features \cite{park2019specaugment,zhang2019data}.
-By combining these four complementary techniques in a stage-by-stage manner without the Conformer, our submitted ResNet-GRU based system \cite{Du2020_task3_report} achieved the best performance for the SELD task of DCASE 2020 Challenge \cite{DCASE2020_task3_report}.
-To further improve acoustic modeling in this study, we also adopt a Conformer which combines convolution and transformer and achieves state-of-the-art results in ASR \cite{gulati2020conformer}.
-The Conformer module is a novel combination of self-attention and convolution, with self-attention capturing global dependencies and convolution learning local features in an audio sequence.
-We incorporate the Conformer framework into the ResNet network used in our DCASE 2020 system to train acoustic models with the proposed four-stage data augmentation scheme.
-The resulting ResNet-Conformer architecture yields further gains over those systems used in the DCASE 2020 SELD evaluation.
+In this study, we investigate a number of novel approaches to spatial data augmentation for acoustic modeling in SELD.
+We first propose two techniques, namely audio channel swapping (ACS) and multi-channel simulation (MCS), to increase the diversity of DOA representations from the limited training data.
+ACS performs transformation on audio channels, which is based on the physical and rotational properties of the spherical microphone array.
+The MCS approach aims to simulate new multi-channel data by estimating spatial information carried by audio segments containing isolated and static sound events.
+A complex Gaussian mixture model (CGMM) \cite{higuchi2016robust} is used to estimate time-frequency (T-F) masks and a generalized eigenvalue (GEV) beamformer \cite{warsitz2007blind} is employed to obtain enhanced spectra which are combined with spatial information to simulate multi-channel data.
+In addition to ACS and MCS, we adopt two other augmentation techniques for SELD, namely time-domain mixing (TDM) which randomly mixes two individual sound events in the time domain and is similar to EMDA \cite{takahashi2017aenet} and time-frequency masking (TFM) which randomly drops several consecutive frames or frequency bins of spectra features \cite{park2019specaugment,zhang2019data}.